Personal Development Courses

 Empowering young leaders

-Information for course organisers
+Information for Course Organisers

-Recognition and reflection
+Recognition and Reflection

 Completing a Personal Development Course is a great achievement!
 At the end of a course or after returning to their Unit, Scouts should reflect on what they have learned and how it applies to their path of leadership and personal growth.

 Once this Review> has occurred, Scouts can be presented with the Personal Development badge matching the age section they are currently in.
-Any Personal Development Course can count towards a Scout’s peak award.
+Any Personal Development Course can count

 Rover Scouts aged 21+

 Rover Scouts aged 21+ are encouraged to complete Scouting Leadership within the Adult Training & Development pathway.
 This can seamlessly be recognised as a Personal Development Course for the Baden-Powell Scout Award.
+It should be noted that prerequisites to completing Scouting Leadership include the completion of Scouting Essentials and one of Scouting Adventure or Scouting Management.
+For Scouting Essentials and Scouting Adventure this might be using the Youth Pathways.

-Scouting Leadership not only builds valuable leadership and mentoring skills, but also contributes meaningfully to an attendee’s personal growth by fostering self-awareness, responsibility, and a deeper understanding of how to lead with purpose and integrity – both within Scouts and in everyday life.
+Scouting Leadership not only builds valuable leadership and mentoring skills, but also contributes meaningfully to an attendee’s personal growth by fostering self-awareness, responsibility, and a deeper understanding of how to lead with purpose and integrity,